tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 This directory contains the terraform templates and support files required to deploy the KVM/libvirt based infrastructure components required to deploy the baremetal IPI OCP cluster.

+The libvirt resources are created using the [libvirt terraform provider](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs)

 ## Module initialization

 Before running terraform for the first time, the modules used by the template must be downloaded and initialized, this requires an active Internet connection.